filp/stormworks-screen-api/README.md

 Note that currently `drawMap` and map-related methods are not fully implemented - calls to these methods will succeed without rendering anything to the canvas.

+### scaling

+This library doesn't offer any scaling/zoom support - you're expected to handle that part yourself (or through another package).
+If you're scaling directly in the browser (using CSS), expect blurryness at anything past 1x.

 ## Additional options:

 The `screenApi` method accepts a series of optional properties, which can be used to further configure how the API works, and how it renders elements onto the canvas.